PatrickLouys/no-framework-tutorial/1-front-controller.md

 If there is an error, go back and try to fix it.
 If you only see a blank page, check the console window where the server is running for errors.

 Now would be a good time to commit your progress.
 If you are not already using git, set up a repository now.
 This is not a git tutorial so I won't go over the details.
 But using version control should be a habit, even if it is just for a tutorial project like this.

-What you have set up now is called a [front controller](http://en.wikipedia.org/wiki/Front_Controller_pattern).
-All requests are going to the same file that then decides what to do with it.
-This is a very common software design pattern.

 [next >>](2-composer.md)